 - 93 Mobile Robotics – Jayden Leister and Bo Chiasson – Yorkton, Saskatchewan

-This is Canada’s 2nd time participating at the WorldSkills Americas Competition, but the first time we are sending a delegation to compete.
+This was Canada’s 2nd time participating at the WorldSkills Americas Competition, but the first time we sent a delegation to compete.

 For more information, visit ntm.al.senai.br/wsa